fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-Suppose we wanted to return a json from a single user route containing the user name, username, and the number of notes created.
-We could try the following
+Suppose we would like to return a json from an single user's route containing the user's name, username and number of notes created.
+We could try the following:

 ```js
 router.get('/:id', async (req, res) => {